The Hengifoss Hike, East Iceland

 Hengifoss is one of the most beautiful waterfalls in Iceland, and while there’s a bit of a hike to get there, it’s absolutely worth it.
-Hengifoss is also the third-tallest waterfall in Iceland, with the first being Morsáfoss (or Morsáfossar, plural) and the second Glymur.
-Despite that, I think this is the most beautiful one out of the three.
+It is also the third-tallest waterfall in Iceland, with the first being Morsáfoss (or Morsáfossar, plural) and the second Glymur.

 Hengifoss at the end of the Hike

-Apart from being a very majestic waterfall, the cliffs it drops from are spectacular in their own right.
+The cliffs Hengifoss drops from are spectacular in their own right.
 On top of that, the red clay and basaltic strata add a unique visual effect to the scene.
 It’s one of those wonders of nature that you could spend hours looking at.

 Hengifoss, a waterfal ldropping from a cliff in Iceland

 • Getting there: if you are on the Ring Road (Road 1), you should take road 931 from Egilsstaðir.
 Keep following the road till you arrive at the Parking area at the start of the trail.
 If you are coming from the south and want to take a shortcut, you can take road 939 after Djúpivogur.
 It’s a gravel road suitable for 2wd cars, and the drive is quite scenic.
 Road 939 will then merge into Road 95.
 From there, you can continue onto Road 931 until you reach the parking area by the trailhead.
-This shortcut will save you about an hour on the road, so you could that you could instead spend looking at this majestic waterfall :)!
+This shortcut will save you about an hour on the road, so you could instead spend that time looking at this majestic waterfall :)!
+If you are looking for car rental options, I can definitely recommend Blue Car Rental (and you get a 5% discount through ThePhotoHikes!)

 • Start of The Hike: From the Hengifoss Car Park.
 You can’t miss the trail from there.